 21. We have a business today, can we still compete in Venture Cup?

-It depends.
-Venture Cup’s purpose is to benefit and pep new business ideas in the early stages.
+It depends on your company.
+Venture Cup’s purpose is to help new business ideas in the early stages.
 Therefore, we think it is an unfair advantage for established companies with a strong economy and good growth competing against ideas that have not yet started their business or are at a very early stage.
-You cannot participate in the competition if your business have received more than 100,000 SEK (IDEA) or 1,000,000 SEK (STARTUP) in funding or revenue.
+You cannot participate in the competition if your business have received more than 100,000 SEK (for IDEA) or 1,000,000 SEK (for STARTUP) in funding or revenue.
 Loans, economical support and grants are not to be included in the calculation.

 22. What counts as funding and revenue?